ABOUT ASTROPHOTOGRAPHER CHRIS BAKER

 I am a UK based astrophotographer with my main interest being ‘deep sky objects’.
 Deep sky objects are those outside of our solar system, typically such things as nebulae and star clusters within our galaxy, the Milky Way.
 I also photograph other galaxies which of course are much further away.
 I have been interested in astronomy since being at York University in the late 70’s.

 In 2001 I bought my first telescope and have never looked back.
 I developed a passion for astrophotography, gradually building the skills required to image deep space objects in colour and fine detail.
-In 2012 I moved my equipment from my UK observatory to an observation site in the Sierra Nevada mountains of Spain.
-The combination of dark skies and clear nights facilitate the capture of high quality image data.
+In 2012 I moved my equipment from my UK observatory to an observation site in the mountains of Spain.
+Then in June 2021 I set up another observatory in Yass New South Wales Australia to capture the beautiful southern hemisphere objects!
+The combination of dark skies and clear nights facilitates the high quality image data I need for my art.

 I encourage you to take a look at the photographs here, showing just a tiny sample of the many and varied beautiful objects that exist out there.
 I hope it inspires you to do some of your own observing and next time you are out at night, just to look up at our wondrous night sky.
 My focus is turning these majestic images into beautiful works of art for others to enjoy.
 In 2015 I launched ‘Galaxy On Glass’ a range of unique wall art.
-I work with Fine Art Printers in the UK, USA and Australia to locally produce the Frameless and Backlit Collections in sizes up to 1.2 meters wide.
+I work with Fine Art Printers to produce the art in standard sizes up to 1.2 meters wide and larger upon requested.
+We ship worldwide.

 In addition to these activities, I acquire and analyse data for ‘Exo planets’.
 These are planets orbiting stars other than our sun.
 The first Exo planet was detected in 1995 and now over 2000 have been confirmed around various stars in our Milky Way Galaxy.
 Thank you for taking the time to visit my site and I hope you love my art.